Jesmond, Ouseburn & Town Moor Circular Cycle

 For more information about the history of this valley, please visit the Friends of Jesmond Dene.

 Continue to follow the main pathway up through the valley.

 As you pass the waterfall and mill, keep left to take the path out of the valley towards Jesmond Dene House on Jesmond Dene Rd.
 Turn left onto Jesmond Dene Road.

 The fashionable district of Jesmond is located just a few miles outside of the city centre and is home to some of the best bars and restaurants in the region, as well as a range of boutique shops and quaint cafes, along with conveniently located hotels hidden among the beautiful rows of Victorian terraced houses.

-Turn right into The Grove and follow this small back lane until it comes out onto the main Osborne Rd.
+Turn right into Grosvenor Avenue (just after The Grove) and follow this to Queens Terrace.
+Turn right, then left into The Grove, a small back lane which takes you onto the main Osborne Rd (B1600).

 Turn left onto Osborne Rd then right into Acorn Rd.
 Turn left onto St George’s Terrace then right into Thornleigh Rd and left into Forsyth Rd.
 Turn right into Brentwood Avenue with its cafe’s and shops.
 Continue ahead after the last shop on the right towards the West Jesmond Metro Station.

 Just before the Metro Station turn left into Mayfair Rd and at the end left again into Highbury.
 Turn right into Forsyth Rd, cross over the B1318 Great North Road at the pedestrian lights, and continue ahead into Town Moor taking the path ahead across the moor.